Best Bitcoin ETF in 2026: Which One Should You Buy?

 This depth enables strategies that are impractical elsewhere: covered calls for income generation, protective puts for downside hedging, multi-leg spreads with defined risk parameters, and cash-secured puts for planned entries at target prices.
 Weekly expirations with tight options spreads make these strategies executable without significant slippage.

 The ecosystem effect is compounding.
-IBIT's options depth has attracted secondary products: YBTC (Roundhill) launched a Bitcoin covered call strategy, Tuttle Capital launched BITK with a 0DTE daily covered call approach, and BlackRock itself filed Form S-1 in January 2026 for the iShares Bitcoin Premium Income ETF — designed to generate premium income by writing call options primarily on IBIT shares.
+IBIT's options depth has attracted secondary products: YBTC (Roundhill) launched a Bitcoin covered call strategy, Tuttle Capital launched BITK with a 0DTE daily covered call approach, and BlackRock itself launched the iShares Bitcoin Premium Income ETF (BITA) on Nasdaq in June 2026 — generating premium income by writing call options on 25–35% of its net asset value, primarily on IBIT shares.

 Use our strike-to-BTC conversion calculator to translate IBIT options strikes into Bitcoin-equivalent values, or model covered call returns in both USD and BTC with our covered call calculator.